yanvoi/python_instagram_followers/README.md

 ### Check who doesn't follow you back on instagram using python

-all you need to do is to install 'instabot' library for python and you're good to go
+all you need to do is install 'instabot' library for python and you're good to go